 Image of hiker plogging via Pinterest

 I love plogging because it is a great way to help the planet, a great workout plus outdoor activity, and it comes with a great serotonin and dopamine boost when you are done!
 Make sure to keep some hand sanitizer on hand, and to shower after.
 Personally speaking, I’ve come across some gross items, so I pick those up with sticks, and make sure to shower right after plogging.
 You can also bring gloves with you if you really want to avoid contact with trash.
+Bonus points if you bring a separate bag for recyclables!

 4. Donate to a charity dedicated to helping the environment.